ivansible/asterisk/roles/ast-core/README.md

       - name: softphone1
         password: secretpass1
         exten: 101
-        srtp: no
+        srtp: false
-        active: yes
+        active: true
 List of SIP and dialplan parameters for softphones.
 Name and password define username and incoming secret for softphone SIP peer.
 Extension `exten` defines how softphone will be accesible from dialplan.

-    ast_softphones_secure: yes
+    ast_softphones_secure: true
-If `yes`, softphones will be required to connect via TLS and use SRTP only.
+If `true`, softphones will be required to connect via TLS and use SRTP only.
 However, you can still enable plain RTP for a particular softphone using the `srtp` per-phone setting.